-• Funding Structures and Processes: Navigating the intricate frameworks of diverse funding bodies such as NIH, NSF, DOD, and DOE as groups look to partner across projects and programs is challenging.
-The initiative will need to strategize on how to effectively work across these supporting institutions, considering the specific requirements and intricacies of each agency.
+- Navigating Funding Structures and Processes: Navigating the intricate frameworks of diverse funding bodies such as the National Institutes of Health, NSF, the Department of Defense, and the Department of Energy, especially when partnering across projects and programs.
+The initiative will need to strategize on how to effectively work across these supporting institutions, considering the specific requirements and intricacies of each agency. - Having Sufficient Human Capital and Champions: Long-term success for this initiative will hinge on securing dedicated individuals and influential champions who are

-- Human Capital and Champions: Long-term success for this initiative will hinge on securing dedicated individuals and influential champions who are both committed to the initiative's objectives and also possess the influence to drive key decisions and garner support. - Internal University Processes: Negotiating internal university processes marked by historical nuances, bureaucratic complexities, and cumbersome procedures is a significant barrier.
-The initiative must find ways to streamline these processes and foster a more agile and responsive environment. - Internal-External Interface Challenges: A smooth interface between internal and external stakeholders is crucial.
-Ensuring that collaboration extends seamlessly beyond institutional boundaries demands strategic planning and effective communication strategies. - History of Colonialism and Resource Variability: Recognizing and addressing the historical context of colonialism is imperative.
-Moreover, the variability and timeline of resources, particularly in Arctic communities, present challenges that need to be navigated with sensitivity and a focus on community well-being.
+- both committed to the initiative's objectives and also possess the influence to drive key decisions and garner support. - Navigating Internal University Processes: Negotiating internal university processes marked by historical nuances, bureaucratic complexities, and cumbersome procedures is a significant barrier.
+The initiative must find ways to streamline these processes and foster a more agile and responsive environment. - Navigating Internal-External Interface Challenges: A smooth interface between internal and external stakeholders is crucial.
+Ensuring that collaboration extends seamlessly beyond institutional boundaries demands strategic planning and effective communication strategies. - Working Respectfully and Equitably with Communities: The variability of resources, particularly in Arctic communities, present challenges that need to be navigated with sensitivity and a focus on community well-being.